gingerbeardman/gingerbeardman.github.io/_posts/2023-01-09-working-around-the-youtube-channel-rss-limit.md

 ## Important: getting back on track

 After you've retrieved the historic videos, you should edit the RSS feed link in your reader to change it back to the original YouTube channel link.
-This will let you keep the historic videos from the workaround source and retrieve any future videos from the standard YouTube feed, so you're not relying on a third-party service.
+This will let you keep the historic videos from the workaround feed and retrieve any future videos from the standard YouTube feed, so you're not relying on a third-party service.